freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-animations/66ed8fc9f45ce3ece4053eae.md

 ### --question--

 #### --text--

-What effect does step-start have on the animation?
+What effect does `step-start` have on an animation?

 #### --distractors--

-`Smoothly transitions between steps`
+Smoothly transitions between steps.

 ---

-`Repeats the animation infinitely with no delay`
+Repeats the animation infinitely with no delay.

 ---

-`Fades in and out during each step`
+Fades in and out during each step.

 #### --answer--

-`Jumps immediately to the next frame`
+Jumps immediately to the next frame.

 ### --question--

 #### --text--

 What is the purpose of focus indicators?
 #### --distractors--
-`To show hidden elements`
+To show hidden elements.
 ---
-`To enhance font styles`
+To enhance font styles.
 ---
-`To adjust the layout`
+To adjust the layout.
 #### --answer--
-`To highlight focused elements`
+To highlight focused elements
 ### --question--

 #### --text--

-What will happen when this animation transform: translateX(200px) is applied?
+What will happen when this animation `transform: translateX(200px)` is applied?

 #### --distractors--

-`The element will move left`
+The element will move left.

 ---

-`The element will move 200px to the bottom`
+`The element will move 200px to the bottom.

 ---

-`The element will rotate 200 degrees`
+The element will rotate 200 degrees.

 #### --answer--

-`The element will move 200px to the right`
+The element will move 200px to the right.

 ### --question--

 #### --text--

-How will the animation behave if animation-iteration-count is set to infinite?
+How will the animation behave if `animation-iteration-count` is set to `infinite`?

 #### --distractors--

-`The animation will run once and stop`
+The animation will run once and stop.

 ---

-`The animation will pause after the first iteration`
+The animation will pause after the first iteration.

 ---

-`The animation will stop after three iterations`
+The animation will stop after three iterations.

 #### --answer--

-`The animation will repeat indefinitely`
+The animation will repeat indefinitely.

 ### --question--

 #### --text--

-Which keyframe selector defines the halfway point of an animation?
+Which `keyframe` selector defines the halfway point of an animation?

 #### --distractors--